tabreturn/corvet/README.md

 # webscript-corvet

-An automatic marker for vector graphics drawing tasks.
+Automatic marker for vector graphics drawing tasks.

 Basically -- you get a graphic, redraw it in Illustrator/Inkscape, and the web-app tells you how well you did it.